67 Notable alumni of

 -

 Mohamed Laqhila is a French accountant and politician.
-Since 18 June 2017, he has served as the member of the National Assembly for the 11th district of the Bouches-du-Rhône.
+On 18 June 2017, he was elected the member of the National Assembly for the 11th district of the Bouches-du-Rhône.

 -